mdheuser/libft/README.md

 ## BONUS PART
 The bonus part consists of functions to manipulate lists.
-All of the following functions rely on the struct below, which is defined in the header file (lift.h):
+All of the following functions rely on the struct below, which is defined in the header file (libft.h):

 ```
 typedef struct s_list